Motshegetsi16/zawadi-s-spotless-carwash/README.md

 # zawadi-s-spotless-carwash
-my program is about a carwash appointment system that allows users to schedule appointments and pays for them. it also allows them to choose the packages or services they want based on the model of the car.
+my program is about a carwash appointment system that allows users to schedule appointments and pay for them. it also allows them to choose the packages or services they want based on the model of the car.